 The main issue with first-year is that it is such party central year, that the idea of a relationship isn’t really a thing.
 Unfortunately, for relationships back home, they don’t always last as everyone has such a carefree attitude.
 They just wanna ‘shag-around’ which if that isn’t for you, makes it kind of hard.
 That isn’t the case for everyone of course, but so far my experience hasn’t been the Danielle Steel novel I would’ve hoped for (I’m kidding, who needs a man when you have assignments up to your eyebrows).

 Shock.
 A student is writing about money.
 I won’t bore you with the obvious, yes student finance is difficult, yes it’s hard to get a job around the large workload, yes university comes first, yes we should all get a fair amount.
-Is any of that going to chance by me writing this?
+Is any of that going to change by me writing this?
 Not in the slightest.
 But I’ll let you know how I deal with it.